jsgroth/jgenesis/README.md

 Cross-platform multi-console emulator supporting a number of 8-bit and 16-bit gaming consoles.

+Linux, Windows, and web (WASM) are officially supported.
+Other platforms may work but have not been tested.

 ## Features

 * Emulation for the following consoles: